RIIHSS/assessment/README.md

-# Creator Space Frontend - React Routing Assignment (30 Marks)
+# Creator Space Frontend - React Routing
 ## Problem Statement

 You are provided with a basic React app for a content creator dashboard.
 Currently, the app shows only the Dashboard page and does not support navigation between other views.